 - Use noise reduction equipment to get a clear sound.

-Be it an individual stream or a big live event, even the smallest mistakes can ruin what you are trying to accomplish.
+Be it an individual stream or a big live event, even the small mistakes can ruin the purpose.

-Checking even the smallest details can result in enhanced enjoyment and build a community of followers for your future live events.
+Checking on the pity aspect can result in enhanced consequences and build a community of viewers for your future streams as well.